plan-net/core4/CONTRIBUTE.md

 The process described here has several goals:
 - Maintain core4 quality.
 - Fix issues that are important to users.
-- Engage the community in working toward the best possible core4.
+- Engage the community in working towards the best possible core4.
 - Enable a sustainable system for core4's maintainers to review contributions.

-Please follow these steps to have your contribution considered by the maintainers:
+Please follow these steps to have your contribution considered by the
+maintainers:
  1. Follow all instructions in the [template](#appendix).
  2. Follow the [styleguides](#styleguides).
- 3. Before submiting a pull request:
+ 3. Before submitting a pull request:
     - create or extend suitable tests.
-    - ensure that all tests run sucecssfully.
-Further information how to run the tests can be found here: [README](README.md) file.
+    - ensure that all tests run successfully.
+Further information how to run the tests can be found here: [README](README.md).
     - create or update the documentation.

 >Proof your changes with upstream  code
+..todo: this is out of context here

-While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.
+While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be accepted.

 ## Styleguides
 ### Git Commit Styleguides